LineageOS/lineage_wiki/_includes/templates/device_build.md

 $ ./extract-files.sh
 ```

+{% include note.html content="For this script to function properly, the device should have the latest LineageOS installed, based on the branch you wish to build." %}

 The blobs should be pulled into the `~/android/system/vendor/{{site.data.devices[page.device].vendor_short}}` folder.
 If you see "command not found" errors, `adb` may
 need to be placed in `~/bin`.